 Investment return 7.50% per annum.

-Single discount rate 2.85% per annum.
+Single Discount Rate 3.62% per annum.

-Benefit increases after 2.00% per annum.

-retirement

 Salary increases 4.50% annually.

 Inflation 2.50% annually.

 Mortality rates

-Healthy Pre-retirement RP-2000 employee generational mortality table projected with mortality improvement scale AA, white collar adjustment, set forward three years for males and set back one year for females.
+Healthy Pre-retirement RP-2014 employee generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2014, white collar adjustment, set forward one year for males and no adjustment for females.

-Healthy Post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment.
+Healthy Post-retirement RP-2014 annuitant generational mortality table projected with mortality improvement Scale MP-2015 from a base year of 2014, white collar adjustment, set forward two years for males and no adjustment for females.

-The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 120.
-We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.
+Notes The RP-2014 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 18 to 80 and the annuitant mortality table contains mortality rates for ages 50 to 120.
+We have extended the annuitant mortality table as needed for members younger than age 50 who are receiving a benefit by deriving rates based on the employee table and the juvenile table.
+Similarly, we have extended the employee table as needed for members older than age 80 by deriving rates based on the annuitant table.

-Disabled N/A

 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.

 Withdrawal Ultimate rates based on actual experience.
 Rates are shown in rate table.

+Disability None.

+Allowance for combined service annuity None.